iotexproject/dev-portal-content/academy/walk-to-earn-workshop-part-1.md

 **In Part III**, we'll learn about  W3bstream: the IoTeX real-world data computational oracle, how it receives data from devices, data verification, storage and proof generation.

 # Project overview
-Let's call our MachineFi app "*WeWalk*".
-WeWalk is based on a **steps counter device**, a blockchain Dapp that uses an ERC20 token to reward users and a simple "Walk-to-Earn" token economy contract (that rewards users the more they walk), and of course, a blockchain oracle that takes care of IoT data off-chain, and also uses a few smart contracts on the Blockchain to authorize devices when data arrives, and generate the "Proofs of walking" that are needed by the token economy contract.
+Let's call our MachineFi app "*WalkToEarn*".
+WalkToEarn is based on a **steps counter device**, a blockchain Dapp that uses an ERC20 token to reward users and a simple "Walk-to-Earn" token economy contract (that rewards users the more they walk), and of course, a blockchain oracle that takes care of IoT data off-chain, and also uses a few smart contracts on the Blockchain to authorize devices when data arrives, and generate the "Proofs of walking" that are needed by the token economy contract.

 # How does it work?
 The step counter is a device that counts the number of steps when you carry it with you while walking.
 It just keeps accumulating the total number of steps, forever.
 Much like the odometer in a car, that keeps counting miles starting from zero, and forever.
 When first started it will count "0" steps, and the more you walk the more steps it adds up to the total.
 If you shut down the device, of course, it will not count but when you power it on again it will start from the last stored total value.